There was never any question about the potential for violence at Sunday’s neo-Nazi rally at the state Capitol.

 “So, if a officer sees a battery going on and goes to respond and someone in the crowd hits them over the head with a bottle and takes their gun, then you have bigger problems, “ he said.

-Yvette Felarca, from the activist group By Any Means Necessary in Oakland, says their violent reaction to a white supremacist rally at the California Capitol Sunday will help prevent violence against immigrant communities by dissuading other supremacist groups from holding events.
+Yvette Felarca, from activist group By Any Means Necessary, says her group's violent reaction to a white supremacist rally at the California Capitol will help prevent violence against immigrants.
+She was later arrested and faces assault charges.
 Ellen GarrisonThe Sacramento Bee

 At least five people were stabbed in a riot that broke out at the state Capitol Sunday between more than 150 anarchists and “anti-fascist” protesters and about 25 neo-Nazis who had gotten permission to rally on the west steps, police said.
 Erasmo MartinezThe Sacramento Bee